theonlyNischal/Classroom-Attendance-System-Utilizing-Viola-Jones-for-Face-Detection-and-LBPH-for-Face-Recognition/README.md

 - Install all the requirements in the **requirements.txt**.
 - To run the kivy app **python main.py**

+### Problem on Starting??
+Remove anything that causes problem. :heart:

 ## Screenshots

 ### Home